-I’ve always been a fan of online shopping, long before Japan went under a State of Emergency; (I love shopping in relative peace and earning points!)
+I’ve always been a fan of online shopping because I love shopping in relative peace and earning points!
 My top 5 picks also have their own websites and/or apps so you can shop safely from home.

 It’s easy to shop on Rakuma if you already have a Rakuten account, and there’s also an app that makes your shopping much smoother.

 Rakuma is my to-go store when shopping for “specialty” clothes like Shinkansen gear and Disney princess items, costumes, etc. It’s also a great place to find character merchandise, too!

 In fact, I picked up Miss M’s Snow White dress and my Wicked Queen dress on Rakuma for just under 4000 yen ($38!).
 We wore the costumes for our fairytale-themed summer festival at kindergarten and for Disney Halloween.
 I regularly browse Rakuma for princess dresses and can usually get them for under 1500 yen!

 4. Nishi Matsuya (西松屋)

 Nishi Matsuya is very special to me simply because it’s where my mother-in-law and I shopped for newborn clothes and my maternity clothes.
 Nishi Matsuya doesn’t have a point scheme* so I don’t shop there often.
 But, when I visit my in-laws, we make trips to Nishi Matsuya to stock up, especially during the summer time when we need to buy beach gear.

 What I like most about Nishi Matsuya is its shoe collection.
 It’s a great place to pick up cute, sturdy toddler shoes for under 1,000 yen.

 3. Akachan Hompo (アカチャンホンポ)

 “Akachan Honpo” means “baby headquarters” and it’s the place to go for all your baby needs.
 You name it, Akachan Honpo has got it, whether it’s clothing, diapers, food, formula, books, toys, stroller, car seats, baby-proofing gear… the list goes on!